Greenpeace: Ships

 Since Greenpeace was founded, seagoing ships have played a vital role in its campaigns.
 Greenpeace has chartered additional ships as needed.
-At least one non-Greenpeace owned ship was used during the organization's 2008-11 campaign to disrupt trawling in the North Sea by placing large boulders on the seafloor and then providing local authorities with updated charts of where the boulders were placed.
-All ships are equipped with marine diesel engines.
+At least one non-Greenpeace owned ship was used during the organization's 2008–11 campaign to disrupt trawling in the North Sea by placing large boulders on the seafloor and then providing local authorities with updated charts of where the boulders were placed.